-Learn how to repair—or even make—your coffee equipment.
-A shop owner I know in the tiny town of Marion, IN (population 29,000) is a certified La Marzocco repair man.
+Next, you can learn how to repair—or even make—your coffee equipment.
+To illustrate this, one shop owner I know in the tiny town of Marion, IN (population 29,000) is a certified La Marzocco repair man.
 He doesn’t get many service calls, but he did get the training he needs to repair his own espresso machine and all the other benefits of being a certified tech, such as discounts on parts.
 Read here for tips on how to service your espresso machine regularly.

 It’s also helpful to know when to outsource projects.
-When the handle broke on one of our kettles, rather than replace the whole thing we sent it to a friend who does woodworking.
-He replaced it for a quarter of the cost of a new kettle.
-What started out as a pragmatic fix turned into a conversation piece for our guests and helped cut costs.
+For example, when the handle broke on one of our kettles, rather than replace the whole thing we sent it to a friend who does woodworking.
+Instead, he replaced it for a quarter of the cost of a new kettle. what started out as a pragmatic fix turned into a conversation piece for our guests and helped cut costs.

 This handsome handle on our kettle saved us from buying a new one.
 Credit: @ercsguitar

 There’s a television show here in the U.S. where a failing restaurant owner contacts a restaurant expert and the expert spends a week with them teaching them how to make it in the industry.
 Invariably, they’ll sit down with a few menu items and the expert will ask the owner how much each of the dishes cost—and true to form, the owner stares blankly back and struggles to figure it out.
 The expert then spouts off what each dish actually costs, which is never even close to what the owner thought it was.
 The point is you can’t run a profitable coffee shop if you don’t know what your costs are and what your markup should be.

 Don’t focus on the items that you’re selling at a high price point if those same items cost a lot to make.
 Instead, focus on the items with the highest margins.
 Cold brew is inexpensive to make but can be sold for high margins, which is much more important than a high price.